Skip to main content

 Search engines love websites that stay active.
 When you publish regularly, you give search engines more reasons to crawl your site and more pages to index.
 Over time, this increases your chances of ranking for multiple keywords.

-Here’s why blogging frequency plays a role in SEO:
+Here’s why blog posting frequency plays a role in SEO:

 However, frequency alone won’t help if the content is thin, repetitive, or rushed.
 That’s where many websites go wrong.